Autism Sleep Problems - A Guide on How to Help a Child with Autism to Optimize Sleep

 We are bed-sharing with our son since he was a baby and our bed was placed in the corner of the room.

 As I mentioned earlier, my son has this habit of getting up from the bed and doing things just to make him feel awake.
-I think since we learned not to coddle him anymore, this is his way of coping up.
+I think since we learned not to coddle him anymore, this is his way of coping.

 What we did, when we turned the lights off, we put him in a side corner of the bed against the wall where he can’t really go anywhere he wants.
 My husband and I became the “fence” of the bed.

-This may be a bit tricky in the beginning because you’ll need to remind your child to remain lying in bed or at least seated instead of jumping or walking on the bed.
+This may be a bit tricky in the beginning because you’ll need to remind your child to remain to lie in bed or at least be seated instead of jumping or walking on the bed.
 You also need to remain awake because if he insists on roaming around, he may stumble and this may result in any untoward incident.

 But this really helped us to have that “bed discipline” in our child.